Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems: Addressing the stiffness issue

-To accommodate this change in the neural ODE framework, we need a way to compute $t = t(t_s; \mbf \mu)$ in the online phase, to map the solution back to the original dynamics.
-Our experiments show that learning directly the map $t = t(t_s; \mbf \mu)$ is a hard task for a neural network, probably due to the presence of abrupt changes in the function.
-Instead, we found that learning $\dot{t}(\mbf u(t_s; \mbf \mu))$ is a stable approach that produces more accurate results.
-We also prefer this approach to learning $\dot{t}(t_s; \mbf \mu)$ to keep the system autonomous (that is, never introduce explicit dependence on time) to improve the generalization properties.
+where the values of $\mbf u_s$ are the ones obtained by solving Eq.~\bref{eq:reparam-ode} by time integration of the neural ODE $\mathcal{NN}$.
+Our experiments (see Section~\ref{sec:numerical-results}) demonstrate that the method generalizes well to parameters $\mbf \mu$ not present in the training set.
 The evaluation of the time dynamics is cheap since it can be done in one batch using vectorization.
-Indeed, in the first step, we compute $\mbf u(t_s)$, then, we carry out the cumulative integration of $\dot t(\mbf u(t_s; \mbf \mu))$ with the Simpson's rule.
+Indeed, in the first step, we compute $\mbf u_{s}(t_s; \mbf \mu)$, then, we carry out the cumulative integration of $\dot t(\mbf u_{s}(t_s; \mbf \mu))$ with Simpson's rule.
+In our experiments, this step requires only a few milliseconds and its cost is negligible with respect to the cost of the integration of the neural ODE.
 The main advantage of this approach is that it is cheap compared to autoencoders, especially for small problems since the only overhead is the computation of $t = t(t_s; \mbf \mu)$.
 However, it is also possible to combine the autoencoder with the described methodology: first, the autoencoder extracts a latent state representation, then, we could apply the time reparametrization in the latent space, reducing the stiffness of the latent dynamics.

+Unlike traditional non-constant time stepping, our data-driven time reparametrization fundamentally alters the underlying time dynamics by introducing a new, normalized time variable $t_s$ based on the adaptive time-stepping behavior of the original system.
+While the results are in practice similar, this technique enables to predict the adaptive timestepping for a new model parameter $\mbf \mu$ in a much cheaper way, without the necessity of evaluating the Jacobian or solving a linear system, like it is requested in an implicit ODE solver.